How to Ask Your Boss for a Promotion

 E: Thanks so much, I really appreciate that.
 I’ve been thinking about my career goals, and I think I’m ready to take on more responsibility.
 I’m interested in discussing the possibility of a promotion.

-M: That’s great to hear, [employee name]!
+M: That’s great to hear, Emily!
 Can you tell me more about what you’re looking for in your next role?

 E: Absolutely.
-I’ve been developing my skills in [name specific skills relevant to the desired position], and I believe they’ll mesh well with the duties of [desired position].
+I’ve been developing my skills in people management, and I believe they’ll mesh well with the duties of an assistant manager.
 I would love the opportunity to contribute at a higher level and develop within the company.

 M: I appreciate your enthusiasm and commitment to your growth.
 I’ll take some time to review your performance and discuss your potential with the team.
 Are there specific areas you’d like to work on to strengthen your application for this position?

-E: I’d like to focus on improving my leadership skills and deepening my knowledge in [specific area].
+E: I’d like to focus on improving my leadership skills and deepening my knowledge in team communication.
 I’m also open to any feedback you can provide to help me prepare for this next step.

 M: That sounds like a solid plan.
 Let’s schedule a follow-up meeting in a few weeks to discuss your progress and possible next steps.

-E: I really appreciate your support and guidance, [supervisor name].
+E: I really appreciate your support and guidance, John.
 Thanks so much for considering my ambitions!

 M: You’re welcome!
 Keep up the good work!”

-Example #2: Conversation in a team messaging app
+Example #2: Conversation in a team communication app

-Here’s an example of how a conversation about a promotion between a manager and employer happened via Pumble, a team messaging app:
+Here’s an example of how a conversation about a promotion between a manager and an employee might go via Pumble, a team communication app:

 Example of a conversation in Pumble, a business messaging app